 Help For The Less Able, And For Family Members

 For some beneficiaries, getting out and about is not as easy as perhaps it once was.
 For those we offer a variety of guided exercise and activity sessions in our spacious first-floor lounge overlooking the putting green – a chance to keep the body moving in a monitored and controlled fashion, as well as offering social interaction.

 For family members who are coming to see a relative, we have a small number of guest flats available so that the visit does not have to be quite as fleeting as otherwise might be the case.
-We have an in-house medical centre, an on-site GP surgery and a team of nurses, carers, chefs and housekeepers who are all dedicated to ensuring that every beneficiary is treated individually and is, as much as is possible, in control of his or her own decision making for as long as possible.
+We have weekly visits from the commissioned General Practitioner.
+Our dedicated team make sure that every beneficiary is treated individually and is, as much as is possible, in control of his or her own decision making for as long as possible.